True North VIPTrue North VIP

 Yes, and this is part of their appeal for longtime users.
 Most established NYC town car services accept bookings by phone call, and many regular clients prefer it — especially corporate travelers who want to speak to a dispatcher, confirm details verbally, and have a human point of contact.
 True North VIP and the better modern services also offer online booking, but they maintain live phone dispatch 24/7.
 The hybrid of old-school phone service with modern fleet and pricing is what defines the best town car operations in 2026.

-Are town car drivers better than Uber drivers?
+Are town car drivers better than rideshare drivers?

 Can I request the same town car driver every time?